diseases of civilization articles

 10 reasons to never eat free food

 4. You aren’t saving money.
 You may tell yourself that this free meal will keep you from eating later, but there’s a good chance you will eat again anyway.
 Processed foods do not satisfy you, but actually stimulate your appetite and strengthen future cravings.
-Also, if you factor in your future health care costs, what you save by eating that $2 slice of pizza starts to seem rather trivial.
+Also, if you factor in your future health care costs, what you save by eating that $2 slice of free pizza starts to seem rather trivial.

 5. You’ll feel gross later.
 Junk food makes you feel bad, both physically and mentally.
 If someone offered you a free headache, would you take it?